Skip to main content

 External Exposure

-The MCP server grants full platform access to any client with a valid token.
+The MCP server grants full platform access (under each user's own RBAC and RLS scope) to any client with a valid token.
 When exposing MCP externally via ingress:

 • Always place it behind an auth proxy (e.g. oauth2-proxy, nginx auth_request) in addition to the Bearer token